inertiajs/inertia-phoenix/README.md

 ### Add a server-side rendering module

 To get started, you'll need to create a JavaScript module that exports a `render` function to perform the actual server-side rendering of pages.
 For the purpose of these instructions, we'll assume you're using React.
-The steps would be similar for other front-end environments supported by Inertia.js, such as [Vue](https://github.com/CallumVass/inertia_vue).
+The steps would be similar for other front-end environments supported by Inertia.js, such as [Vue](https://github.com/CallumVass/inertia_vue) and [Svelte](https://github.com/tonydangblog/phoenix-inertia-svelte).

 Suppose your main `app.jsx` file looks something like this: